 Drinks are permitted on Floor 4 for Light Therapy.

 Visit once or as often as you need.
 Book the room for:

 Light Therapy reservations are only available to members.

 To become a member, sign up online or visit us at the Welcome Desk at the museum.

-Public access to Light Therapy is during regular museum hours with the exception of any reservations Mondays and Wednesdays (10:30am-12:30pm).
+Light Therapy is open to the public during regular museum hours with the exception of any reservations Mondays, Wednesdays, Thursdays and Fridays (10:30-11:30am).